Abito21/Abito21/README.md

 ## Hi there 👋
-### Perkenalkan Abid Juliant Indraswara, biasa dipanggil Abid.
+### Abid Juliant Indraswara, you can call me Abid.

 🌱 I’m currently learning about Machine Learning, Web App and Android App.